Pack Or Pulk?

 Still, if you are going out for an extended trip, or packing extra goodies on a short trail like four of us did recently on our Black Mountain Cabin adventure, the pack-and-pulk combination can be sterling.

-I’m still experimenting, trying to decide whether it’s better to put heavier stuff in the pulk or fill the pulk with light-but bulky stuff like sleeping bags (which take up an awful lot of room in the pack.
+We’re still experimenting, trying to decide whether it’s better to put heavier stuff in the pulk or fill the pulk with light-but bulky stuff like sleeping bags (which take up an awful lot of room in the pack).
 There may not be any one right answer: it depends on the terrain, the pulk and the puller.

-You have two choices in pulks: make one yourself, or buy ready-made.
+You have two choices in pulks: make one yourself, or buy a ready-made pulk.
 I’ve tried both and, so far, the ready-made ones outperform the DIY.
 But the price difference is enormous.

 For DIY designs, go to www.skipulk.com, or just Google “pulk” (which will also get you reviews of ready-made designs.
 Incidentally, most ready-made pulks have child-seat adapters to take little ones cross-country skiing (there’s a review of several at www.xcskiworld.com).